cvs-health/testilo/README.md

 The `batch()` function of the `batch` module generates a batch and returns it as an object.
 The invoking module can further dispose of the batch as needed.

-The ID assigned to each target by the `batch()` function is a sequential string, rather than a mnemonic like the one (`'acme'`) in the above example.
+The ID assigned to each target by the `batch()` function is a sequential (base-62 alphanumeric) string, rather than a mnemonic like the one (`'acme'`) in the above example.

 ##### By a user